tari/taricorp.net/content/2017/breath-of-the-wild.md

 I've been enjoying [The Legend of Zelda: Breath of the Wild][botw] recently, and reflected some on what makes it interesting to me from a non-gameplay perspective.
-This document is a version of those musings organized for publishing, though perhaps less well organized than my usual writings- I am by no means a skilled critic, but spending longer in composing this would likely just delay its completion to little benefit.
+This document is a version of those musings organized for publication, though perhaps less well organized than my usual writings- I am by no means a skilled critic, but spending longer in composing this would likely just delay its completion to little benefit.